jeannie2/spoken-word/README.md

 This project was made using HTML, CSS, JavaScript, the Web Speech API

 ## How to use
-Press spacebar and speak the poem
+Press spacebar and speak the poem.
+Speak clearly and say the poem in one go, do not pause.

 The lamp once out by Natsume Soseki <br/>
 The lamp once out <br/>